 A great way to make a good impression on other musicians is to consistently go above and beyond other’s expectations.
 This applies to the music you are required to play as well as being prepared for the gig or rehearsal.
 There are however, other things that have nothing to do with your playing that show preparedness.
 Arriving early and setting up on time is a good example.
 You also need to have a survival kit for drummers in case things break or go wrong.

 The Survival Kit For Drummers: Your Life-Saver On The Gig

 A drum kit has many parts with lots of special hardware pieces.
 There are a boat load of problems that can arise from stubbornly tight hardware, to missing wing nuts, felts or forgetting your drum key at home.
-My survival kit is one of my biggest life-savers on the gig and it lives in my cymbal bag.
+A survival kit for drummers is one of my biggest life-savers on the gig and it lives in my cymbal bag.
 It is a small mesh bag that contains a few small items that I have come to rely on over the years.
 Every single one of these items has come in handy on many occasions.
 Your survival kit for drummers will ensure that you are prepared to play any drum kit on any gig.

 There has been the odd occasion however, where even that amount of certainty has failed me.
 I have left to the gig without my house keys before, which meant no drum key.
 I even got to a gig once and found that my regular drum key had gotten stripped enough that it wasn’t working anymore.
 Before panic and stress set in, I knew I had a back-up drum key.
 A drum key is a necessary piece in a survival kit for drummers.